Lissy93/happy-app/README.md

 ## Test Environment

+Read more about the [test strategy](https://github.com/Lissy93/twitter-sentiment-visualisation/blob/dev/docs/test-strategy.md)

 ## Data

 All data is anonymised, a one-way hash is created from the users email address, which is used by the system to uniquely identify them, but this is not displayed to users/ admins.

-User data is represented in the [following JSON format](docs/example-json-struct.png):
+User data is represented in the [following JSON format](/docs/example-json-struct.png):
 ```
 teamName: (String)
 data: (Array)